 For thousands of years, mankind has been divided between those who believe in the existence of unicorns and those who don’t.
 Those who are convinced that unicorns are more than mere creatures of legend have been exposed to ridicule and malice.
-I myself used to be rather sceptical, but I have to concede that the absence of evidence is no proof of the non-existence of something.
+I myself used to be rather skeptical, but I have to concede that the absence of evidence is no proof of the non-existence of something.
 (Whole religions survive on this principle.)

 But then this happened: When I was in Palermo in Sicily, I wanted to spend some time in nature.
 I hiked up Monte Pellegrino and discovered an enchanting forest, so quiet, so green, so lush, so suffused with light that it felt like in a fairy tale.
 Through the trees, the sea glistened in the distance, birds were humming happily, and no noise from the nearby metropolis reached my ears.
 An experience of complete happiness.